 This is a fun recipe to make and you can get the kids involved.
-My recipe is easy to make and easy to adapt and of course, you can use the recipe at any time of the year, just change the shape!
+My recipe is easy to make and easy to adapt and of course, you can use the recipe at any time of the year.
 The bread goes so well with savoury dishes such as warming casseroles or soup or serve it as a centre piece at a party.

 Bake on a day when you plan to be at home.
 You’ll not spend too long on the actual making, but you’ll need to allow for it to rise, then shape and bake the bread.
 This is one of the breads that students make in my bread making class and it always proves very popular.

 - Fresh or dried yeast.
 Fresh yeast is available from most supermarket bakery counters but you will have to ask.

 - Fresh herbs.
 Use what you might have in the garden, or buy fresh.
 Whilst a traditional pesto uses basil, any of the “soft” herbs will do.
 I’d not use rosemary for example as it rather robust.